-My first kayak experience turned out to be truly eventful.
+My first kayaking experience in Mallorca turned out to be truly eventful.
 By that evening I’d developed purple bruises all over my hands and legs.
 It was amazing!

 Ah, but let’s get back to the beginning.
-Kayaking is something I’ve always wanted to do, well along with so many other things.
-And when I finally got to visit Majorca, it was but natural that I’d do it there.
+Kayaking is something I’ve always wanted to do, well along with hiking with proper gear without crawling on my behind and so many other things.
+And when we finally got to visit Majorca, it was but natural that we’d do it there.
 The water was perfect!

 The morning of the kayak trip

-The El Nino Surf Centre opens at 9 am, we meet Sandra and get assigned our Neoprene’s.
+The El Nino Surf Centre opens at 9 am, we meet Sandra at the shop.
+Have you noticed that the equipment in a surf shop is similar to the equipment you need to go scuba diving?
+Anyways, Sandra assigns us our Neoprene’s.
 I must say, she is a good judge of sizes.
 I usually have a problem with protective gear, because people always assign me smaller sizes.
 Yeah, that’s a good thing though, people thinking I’m smaller than I am.

 We’re given some time to get used to the water before we leave Cala Blava and start our one hour journey to Cap Rocat.
 Although the distance as the crow flies is hardly 2 km, while kayaking it amounts to 4 km either way.
 Ruben tells us we’re expected to take about an hour an 30 minutes to reach there, accounting for photo stops on the way and about an hour to get back.

-If you haven’t been in a Kayak before, the only rule you need to know is that the newbie goes in front, so the experienced partner can direct you.
+If you haven’t been in a kayak before, the only rule about this watersport that you need to know is that the newbie goes in front, so the experienced partner can direct you.
 And when changing directions or going against the tide, you always use the side of the oar that you’re directed to.
 Pretty simple!
 Ha!

 Well, yeah!
 It is pretty simple until the wind keeps taking you in a direction you don’t really want to go.
 This picture above is of us at some distance from the rest of the group.